Alejoboga20/auth-redux/README.md

 - Create a firebase project and config for web app.
 - Include config file in ./src/firebase.js
 - Add libraries for firebase and firebase-tools
+- Go to firebase and enable google auth backend (Authentication section in firebase console)